Feyerabend/bb/workbook/ch05/symb/SYMB.md

 	- Implement a constraint solver using a logic-based language with symbolic representations of variables.
 	- Use the symbol table to manage variable domains and their constraints.
 	- Implement a basic constraint propagation algorithm that updates the symbol table as constraints are enforced.
-	- Allow students to query the system with a set of constraints and examine the symbol table to see how the domains of variables are updated.
+	- Allow you to query the system with a set of constraints and examine the symbol table to see how the domains of variables are updated.

 - Learning Objectives:
 	- Learn how logical variables can be constrained.